alexpolt/alexpolt.github.io/src/motivation.md

   * What would you do if you had 1000 years of life?
   * What would you do if you were not lazy?
   * If your life were a 24-hour session in the Minecraft, what would you do?
+  * What will fill your life more than anything else?
   * **What will make you to be a happy person?**

 <!-- md bug of not closing list if the first letter is space -->